filakhtov/gentoo-use-docs/media-libs/openjpeg.md

 This flag should only be enabled if there is an explicit need for the static library.

 ### test
 Download additional test data files and extract it into the appropriate location to the source directory.
 Pass the `-DBUILD_TESTING=true` (`false` when disabled) option to the `cmake` command.
+Append the `-ffp-contract=off` option to various compiler flag variables (`CFLAGS`, `CXXFLAGS`, etc) for the duration of the build to disable fixed-point optimizations and avoid test failures due to fragile test cases.
 Execute the `ctest` command when the main build is completed to run the regression test suite provided with the source code.
 If there are any failures, check against a list of known failing tests and ignore these, then report and fail build if there are any unexpected results.
 This will extend the build time.

-This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.
+This flag should normally be disabled as it is mainly useful for the maintainers, testers and developers, and it disables fixed point arithmetic optimizations that provide performance improvements.